Raise Your Voice: Songs of Resistance From the Nation’s Capital Lyrics

 But we got cheated and we got robbed

-Half the time, I don’t feel human It could’ve been a woman
+Half the time, I don’t feel human

 We could’ve had a better shot

-But now we’re stuck with what we got Man, our engine would be hummin’
+But now we’re stuck with what we got

-It could’ve been a woman It could’ve been our world
+It could’ve been a woman

-We could’ve had a woman Why can’t it be a woman
+Why can’t it be a woman

 A LITTLE GOOD TROUBLE

-©2025 Bill Starks and Jim Robeson
+©2025 Bill Starks – Jim Robeson

-We need some good trouble … some good trouble Old John Lewis had the right idea
+We need some good trouble … some good trouble

 how to get the attention of the powers that be

-We got to stand up and march, and let’s make it clear, that we don't intend to ever live in fear
+We got to stand up and march, and let’s make it clear,

-trouble) got to have some good trouble (good trouble) we need some good
+We need some good trouble (good trouble) got to have some good trouble (good trouble) we need some good trouble (good trouble)

 When you’re sitting there watching the TV News, and all the insanity gives you the blues